vegasd/poezio-np-plugin/README.md

 ## Standalone usage

-You can just run `./np.py`.
-To get now-playing message to your stdout.
+You need Python 3 to be installed.
+Then you can just run `./np.py` to get now-playing message to your stdout.

 To get it in your clipboard you can do something like